 Give Your Chest The Support It Needs

 Your belly’s not the only thing that’s growing in the first trimester.
 As your bra size also starts to go up, EverydayHealth.com recommends getting a larger, more comfortable bra that your chest can grow into as your pregnancy goes on.
 You could also try wearing more roomy sports bras to help keep things under control while also staying comfortable during this trimester.
+If you’re unsure about which sports bras might be best, Get Bra Advice has amazing buyers guides to help you make the right decision and save some of your baby budget!

 If you’ve just recently become pregnant and aren’t sure how to dress in the beginning of your pregnancy, use the tips mentioned above to help you look and feel great for these few weeks.